syncfusion-content/xamarin-docs/Xamarin/Accordion/BindableLayout.md

 {% endhighlight %}
 {% endtabs %}

-### How to perform an operation when accordionItem is expanded

 Using the [Expanded](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Expander.XForms~Syncfusion.XForms.Accordion.SfAccordion~Expanded_EV.html) event you can get the index of the interacted `AccordionItem`.
 It will occur after an AccordionItem is expanded when tapping on the Header.
 The [ExpandedAndCollapsedEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Expander.XForms~Syncfusion.XForms.Accordion.ExpandedAndCollapsedEventArgs.html) properties provides data for the `expanded` event.

 {% tabs %}